-The Power of Attorney form California Medical (also known as a Healthcare Power of Attorney) is a document which authorizes the legal permission for a person of your choosing to execute your personal health care directives.
+The California Medical Power of Attorney form (also known as a Healthcare Power of Attorney or HCPOA) is a document that authorizes the legal permission for a person of your choosing to execute your health care directives.
 To put it simply, you allow another person to make your medical decisions for you.

-When a person becomes unable to make proper decisions regarding their health and treatments then he or she can give the power to another person with this form.
-This Power of Attorney form provides a person to name somebody as an “agent” who will be in charge of taking medical decisions on his behalf in California medical centers.
+When a person becomes unable to make proper decisions regarding their health and treatments, they can give the power to another person with this form.
+This Power of Attorney form provides a person to name somebody as an “agent” who will be in charge of making medical decisions on their behalf in California medical facilities.

-The California Medical Board has set up different standardization grounds various circumstances but for this brief overview of the topic we are discussing the basic Medical POA form for California.
-Each state has different by-laws that govern the creation, execution and dissolution of a medical power of attorney form in that state only.
-Although they are largely similar, it is best to understand some of the subtle differences due to the laws of that particular state.
-The dedicated staffs of the local governments update these forms and regulations frequently.
+The California Medical Board has set up different standardization grounds for various circumstances, but we are discussing the basic Medical POA form for California for this brief overview of the topic.
+Each state has different laws that govern the creation, execution, and dissolution of a medical power of attorney in that state only.
+Although they are broadly similar, it is best to understand some of the subtle differences due to the laws of that particular state.
+The dedicated staff of the local governments updates these forms and regulations frequently.

 Medical POA Specifics

-The powers that a person may get from the form are widespread (literally life and death) and so the form issuer is asked to specify and limit the authority.
-The person who holds a power of attorney form in whichever county of California will be given the control over subject’s consent or refusal of medical terms, to choose and determine treatment of nearly every form of aid and medical care.
+The powers that a person may get from the HCPOA form are widespread (literally life and death), and so the form issuer is asked to specify and limit the authority.
+The person who holds a power of attorney form in any county of California will be given the control over the subject’s consent or refusal of medical terms to choose and determine treatment of nearly every form of aid and medical care.
 But they will be subjected to the issuer’s will or limitations imposed on some medical conduct as written in the Power of Attorney Form.

-This has little formal requirements, which is surprising for such gigantic and sweeping authority.
-Basically, the U.S. Constitution allows for any two citizens to enter into a written agreement and have it binding in a court of law.
-Yes, the California Medical POA is a contract and one of the specifications is that the two parties be of a minimum age of 18 years old.
+This form has few formal requirements, which is surprising for such gigantic and sweeping authority.
+The U.S. Constitution allows for any two citizens to enter into a written agreement and have it binding in a court of law.
+Yes, the California Medical POA is a contract, and one of the specifications is that the two parties be of a minimum age of 18 years old.

 The other specific requirement is that a public notary verifies the document’s signing.
-That is, you have to sign it in front of them and they verify that it was you TWO who have entered into this contract.
-There are thousands of notaries in the phone book, your bank, the post offices, etc. It will usually run you less than $50 dollars.
+That is, you have to sign it in front of them so that they verify that it was you and your representative who have entered into this contract.
+There are thousands of notaries in the phone book, your bank, the post offices, etc. It will usually run you less than $50.

-An additional stipulation is that the grantor of the powers be of mental capacity to give them in the first place.
-So create the Medical POA when you are healthy not at the hospital bedside.
+An additional stipulation is that the grantor of the powers is of mental capacity to sign the document in the first place.
+So create the Medical POA when you are still healthy, not at the hospital bedside.

-In conclusion, the process of creating the form itself (like other types of the Power of Attorney California) takes just a little time.
-Once this form is completed and issued the principle should carefully keep the original document with himself and handover an attested copy to the nominated agent.
-It is secure to keep few more copies with close family relatives so as to prevent any kind of forgery.
+In conclusion, the process of creating the form itself (like other types of the California POAs) takes just a little time.
+Once this form is completed and issued, the principal should carefully keep the original document and hand over an attested copy to the nominated agent.
+It is secure to keep few more copies with close family relatives to prevent forgery or fraud.